“BALL PERFECT MASON” FRUIT JARS

 Number “13” Jars

 Some Ball Perfect Mason jars are found with the number “13” on the bottom.
-As mentioned earlier in this article, most Ball-produced jars are typically found with a mold number ranged between 0 and 15, so naturally some percentage of them will carry the number “13”.
+As mentioned earlier in this article, most Ball Perfect Mason jars are typically found with a mold number ranging between 0 and 15, so naturally some percentage of them will carry the number “13”.
 Rumors have circulated for years (and have especially been promoted on auction sites and by flea market and antique mall dealers) that superstitious distillers of illegal whiskey (“moonshiners”) were hesitant to use jars marked with a 13 on the bottom.
 According to the stories, they threw them away, or intentionally broke them, fearing their enterprise could otherwise be met with bad luck.
 Sometimes the story accuses ordinary housewives of having done the same thing if they were especially superstitious.

 Personally, I think most of the stories are hogwash, although I wouldn’t doubt that it happened on a very occasional basis, and just often enough to provide impetus for an urban legend (rural legend?).
 Most myths and legends are based on a kernel of truth, and this may be no exception to the rule.
 (However, keep in mind that fruit jars cost money, and the average farmer or housewife, often continually stretched to the limit with their household budget, would have never destroyed a jar merely because of the number on the bottom).
 Most home canners would have paid little or no attention to the markings in the first place.

 Some dedicated and experienced antique jar collectors will say they think the number 13 jars are just as common as jars as those with other numbers.
 I don’t think this is true.
 There is a definitely noticeable difference in the numbers of #13-marked jars compared to the other numbers — they ARE somewhat less common.
-I’ve noticed this through looking at the bases of hundreds if not thousands of typical Ball Perfect Mason jars while browsing at antique and collectible malls and flea markets over the last 20+ years.
+I’ve noticed this through looking at the bases of hundreds if not thousands of typical Ball Perfect Mason jars while browsing at antique and collectible malls and flea markets over the last 30+ years.
 However, the mild scarcity, in my opinion is NOT REALLY STRONG ENOUGH to warrant the high prices which are often asked for these jars on online auction sites.
 Of course, value is a very subjective thing and many collectors may not agree with my opinion on this subject.

 They usually do sell on auction sites (if priced low enough) for several reasons- but typically because of the belief in the rumors, along with the general public’s fascination with the number 13 and its connection with the “dark side” of life, the theme of “being unlucky”, and the perceived connections with the supernatural, the occult, etc.